How to Transfer Mid-Year to an Online High School

 Sit down together and make a list of criteria that are important in your new school.
 For example:

-Accredited by reputable accreditor
+Accredited by a reputable accreditor

 college prep and honors courses